RMerl/asuswrt-merlin.ng/README-merlin.txt

  * RT-AX58U & RT-AX3000
  * RT-AX86U
  * GT-AC2900 (a few ROG-specific features are not available)
+ * GT-AX11000 (A few ROG-specific features are not available)

 No longer supported:
  * RT-N16